justcmsco/flutter/README.md

 - **Get Pages:** Retrieve pages with optional filtering (by category slug) and pagination.
 - **Get Page by Slug:** Retrieve detailed information about a specific page.
 - **Get Menu by ID:** Retrieve a menu and its items.
+- **Get Layout by ID:** Retrieve a single layout by its ID.
+- **Get Layouts by IDs:** Retrieve multiple layouts at once by specifying their IDs.

 For further details on each endpoint, refer to the [JustCMS Public API Documentation](https://justcms.co/api).